 It might seem far fetched but hang on…we are going somewhere with this.
 You have to understand how your team members, employees, or fellow colleagues interpret your acts of appreciation.

-Now, we know for sure that as leaders, we won’t follow Chapman’s 5 languages verbatim.
-Nonetheless important, we can infer that there is an equal and correlating number of LOVE languages for the workplace.
+Appreciation translates to “love” in the work setting.
+In this best-selling book, there are unique ways to show love.
+And, at work as leaders, we won’t follow these languages verbatim, but we can infer that there is an equal and correlating number of “appreciation” languages for the workplace.

 Acts of Appreciation